psFried/roperator/README.md

 - Settle on a more consistent and simple API for the `TestKit`
 - Settle on a simpler API for running multiple operators in the same process

+### Contributions are Welcome

+Contributions are welcome and appreciated.
+Please check out the [Contributors Guide](https://psfried.github.io/roperator/contributors-guide.html) for more information.

 ### License

 Licensed under either of Apache License, Version 2.0 or MIT license at your option.